Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Translation for Real User Queries

-In our comparison, we analyzed the scores of two sets of responses generated by the same model, calculating the win rate for each language.
-The results are shown in Figure \ref{fig:results_shareGPT} and we make the following observations: 1) ChatGPT shows different behaviours for high-resource languages and low-resource languages.
-For Japanese, Chinese, and Spanish, prompting with original queries has a higher win rate.
-For lower-resource languages, translation is often a better option.
-2) For Llama-2-70B-Chat, translation has a higher win rate for all the languages.
-This echoes the fact that Llama-2-70B-Chat is an English-centric LLM.
-Even though translation may lose some information, the gain of better understanding after translation dominates the performance.
+We compared the scores of two response sets from the same model, calculating the win rate for each language.
+The results are shown in Figure \ref{fig:results_shareGPT}, leading to the following observations: 1) ChatGPT's performance varies across languages.
+For high-resource languages like Japanese, Chinese, and Spanish, original queries have a higher win rate.
+In contrast, for low-resource languages, the effectiveness of translation can be either better or worse, depending on the specific languages involved.
+2) For Llama-2-70B-Chat, translation has a higher win rate for all languages, reflecting its English-centric nature.
+Despite potential information loss, the improved understanding after translation still enhances performance.

-The distinct behaviours exhibited by Llama-2-70B-Chat and ChatGPT underscore the inherent differences between the LLMs.
-Llama-2-70B-Chat is predominantly English-centric, as evidenced by its improved performance in both NLP tasks and real user queries when input is translated into English.
-Conversely, ChatGPT demonstrates characteristics of a ``multilingual LLM”, as shown in Figure \ref{fig:overview}(b), showcasing its broader linguistic capacity.
-Nevertheless, ChatGPT still relies on translation to bolster its performance for lower-resource languages, indicating room for improvement in its approach to truly multilingual processing.
+Llama-2-70B-Chat and ChatGPT exhibit distinct behaviors, reflecting their inherent differences.
+Llama-2-70B-Chat, being English-centric, performs better with translated inputs.
+Conversely, ChatGPT shows certain characteristics of a ``Multilingual LLM”, as shown in Figure \ref{fig:overview}(b), mainly for high-resource languages, indicating the potential for improvement in true multilingual processing.

-To ascertain the extent to which answering user queries necessitates an understanding of local cultural nuances, we employed GPT-4-Turbo, utilizing a specially crafted prompt to analyze user queries across multiple languages, as shown in Figure \ref{fig:prompt_culture} in the Appendix.
-The results, illustrated in Figure \ref{fig:ratio_culture}, reveal that a significant portion of the queries—ranging from 18\% to 50\% for each language—require knowledge of local culture for accurate responses.
-This variation underscores the rich cultural elements embedded within the data, affirming our hypothesis that queries containing culture-specific information pose a greater challenge for the LLMs.
+To determine if answering user queries requires local cultural knowledge, we used GPT-4o with a specially crafted prompt to analyze queries in multiple languages (Figure \ref{fig:prompt_culture} in the Appendix).
+Results in Table \ref{tab:ratio_culture} in the Appendix show that 30\% to 74\% of queries per language require cultural knowledge, highlighting the rich cultural elements in the data.
+Further analysis of the ShareGPT subsets requiring local cultural knowledge is in Appendix \ref{app:shareGPT}.
+We also conduct additional experiments, detailed in Appendix \ref{sec:real_query_more_judges}, to verify that advanced LLMs can reliably assess the quality of responses.